dlmcpaul/EnphaseCollector/README.md

 Available environment variables descriptions:

-- ENVOY_CONTROLLER_HOST           Set to your Envoy Controller IP Address
+- ENVOY_CONTROLLER_HOST           Set to your Envoy Controller IP Address if envoy.local cannot be found (usually if run in Docker)
+- ENVOY_CONTROLLER_USER           Set if the default user is not "envoy"
-- ENVOY_CONTROLLER_PASSWORD       Set to your Envoy Controller password
+- ENVOY_CONTROLLER_PASSWORD       Set to your Envoy Controller password if you have changed it from the default
 - ENVOY_INFLUXDBRESOURCE_HOST     Set to your Influx Database IP Address
 - ENVOY_INFLUXDBRESOURCE_PORT     Set to your Influx Database Port No
+- ENVOY_INFLUXDBRESOURCE_USER     Set if your Influx Database needs a user/password
+- ENVOY_INFLUXDBRESOURCE_PASSWORD Set if your Influx Database needs a user/password
 - ENVOY_PVOUTPUTRESOURCE_SYSTEMID Set to your pvoutput systemid
-- ENBOY_PVOUTPUTRESOURCE_KEY      Set to your pvoutput key
+- ENVOY_PVOUTPUTRESOURCE_KEY      Set to your pvoutput key
-- SPRING_PROFILES_ACTIVE          Determines destination for stats.  if not set only an internal database gets the stats.
+- SPRING_PROFILES_ACTIVE          Determines destination for stats.
+If not set only an internal database gets the stats.
 Values can be influxdb and pvoutput
 - ENVOY_REFRESHSECONDS            How often to poll the Envoy Controller.
-Default 60
+Default 60s
 - ENVOY_PAYMENTPERKILOWATT        How much you get paid to export power to grid (FIT) eg 0.125 is 12.5c/Kw
 - ENVOY_CHARGEPERKILOWATT         How much it costs to buy from the grid eg 0.32285 is 32.285c/Kw
 - ENVOY_DAILYSUPPLYCHARGE         How much it costs to access the grid every day eg 0.93 is 93c/day
-- SERVER_SERVLET_CONTEXT-PATH     Context path for local view
+- SERVER_SERVLET_CONTEXT-PATH     Context path for local view if you want it on something other than /solar

+### V7 support
+Either supply
+- ENVOY_BEARERTOKEN               Set this if you want to control the token refresh process and not supply your website user/password

+Or if you want auto refresh

+- ENVOY_ENPHASEWEBUSER            Set this to your enphase website user id
+- ENVOY_ENPHASEWEBPASSWORD        Set this to your enphase website password

 ### New configuration

 - ENVOY_EXPORT-LIMIT              If you have a limit on your export this will display a upper boundary on the main graph and display a new excess production line
-- ENVOY_BANDS[].FROM              The bands array configuration will add a shaded band to the main graph that you can use to highlight changes to import costs and the like
+- ENVOY_BANDS[].FROM              The bands array configuration will add a shaded band to the main graph that you can use to highlight changes to import costs and the like (See example below)
 - ENVOY_BANDS[].TO                From and To are start and end times in 24hr format (must include a leading 0 eg 0700)
 - ENVOY_BANDS[].COLOUR            The Colour field can be formatted like #55BF3B or rgba(200, 60, 60, .2)